Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Should you get a permanent retainer?

-• Visibility: Another benefit to these lingual bar retainers is that since they are bonded to the back of your teeth they are invisible to everyone else.
+• Visibility: Another benefit to these lingual bar retainers is that they are bonded to the back of your teeth and invisible to everyone else.
 This differentiates them from some removable retainers, which show a wire across the front of your teeth.

 • Lose-ability: A permanent retainer is a “set it and forget it” method of orthodontic treatment that is easy to use and nearly impossible to lose.
 If this has happened to you, read about not wearing a retainer for a month.

-Is a permanent retainer painful?
-Not necessarily, but they can be uncomfortable or annoying as your tongue is constantly touching it.
+Getting a permanent retainer is not painful but can be uncomfortable or annoying as your tongue constantly touches them.
 But that goes away pretty quickly after getting it in.

-A built-in retainer can, like any other dental device, degrade over time.
-You may have to replace your retainer at some point and it is much more difficult to replace a permanent retainer than a removable retainer since it requires you to physically be with your orthodontist to make the fix.
+Like any other dental device, a built-in retainer can degrade over time.
+You may have to replace your retainer at some point, and it is much more difficult to replace a permanent retainer than a removable retainer since it requires you to be with your orthodontist to make the fix physically.

-Another permanent retainer problem is that bonded retainers have the potential to increase plaque buildup and trap bacteria as well as being more troublesome to replace or fix in the event that the retainer breaks.
+Another permanent retainer problem is that bonded retainers have the potential to increase plaque buildup and trap bacteria and be more troublesome to replace or fix if the retainer breaks.

 In the following video, one orthodontist explains why he doesn't like permanent retainers as much as Hawley or Essix.